Project Management: 31 best techniques, practices, and tools

 Is the team working at a pace that aligns with the expected project deadlines?

-Monitoring your team’s work and progress will help answer all this, and prevent mishaps and delays.
+Monitoring your team’s work and tracking their progress will help answer all this, and prevent mishaps and delays.

 So, for every question, problem, or dilemma you have, talk about it.
 Answer the questions, figure out the problems, and solve the dilemmas together.